-Collaborative Law for Family and Divorce
+Collaborative Practice for Family Law and Divorce

-Collaborative law involves each person engaging their own family lawyer and all agreeing that they will work together in a series of meetings to settle the arrangements needing to be made through agreement rather than by adjudication in court.
+Collaborative family law involves each person engaging their own family lawyer and all agreeing that they will work together in a series of meetings to settle the arrangements needing to be made through agreement rather than by adjudication in court.

 - The process involves a series of meetings without correspondence between lawyers, leading to greater predictability of costs.